NickSwardh/YoloDotNet/README.md

 using var yolo = new Yolo(new YoloOptions
 {
-    OnnxModel = @"path\to\model.onnx",      // Your Yolo model in onnx format ModelVersion = ModelVersion.V11,        // Set the version of your yolo model.
-Default V8
-    ModelType = ModelType.ObjectDetection,  // Set your model type
+    OnnxModel = @"path\to\model.onnx",      // Your Yolo model in onnx format ModelType = ModelType.ObjectDetection,  // Set your model type
     Cuda = false,                           // Use CPU or CUDA for GPU accelerated inference.
 Default = true GpuId = 0                               // Select Gpu by id.
 Default = 0